Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Cross country skiing near Lake Louise

-• Be sure to purchase a Parks Canada pass before you head out on any of the cross country ski trails in Banff.
+Permits: Be sure to purchase a Parks Canada pass before you head out cross country skiing in Banff.
+You can purchase it online, at the park entrance or in person at the Banff Visitor Centre at 224 Banff Avenue.

-• If you plan to cross-country ski in avalanche country you need to have the gear and know-how.
+Avalanches: If you plan to go cross-country skiing in Banff in avalanche country, you need to have the gear and know-how.
 Check Avalanche Canada reports before you go.
+I personally recommend avoiding avalanche slopes altogether.

 Entrance to the Stoney Creek Cabin area from the north